-Myths about bird baths lead to improper, unhealthy and unsafe bird baths that can be more dangerous than helpful to backyard birds.
+Bird baths are a great way to attract birds to your yard.
 By understanding the facts about bird baths and other backyard water sources, it is possible to provide water to birds safely and easily, thereby attracting even more birds to enjoy.

 01 of 08

 On the contrary, all birds need a clean water source not just for drinking, but also for bathing and preening.
-Many birds that are not interested in seed, suet or nectar may still visit backyards where a good bird bath or other backyard water source is available.
-Hawks, warblers, owls, hummingbirds and many other types of birds will all take advantage of clean, fresh bird baths.
+Many birds that are not interested in seed, suet, or nectar may still visit yards where a good bird bath or other backyard water source is available.
+Hawks, warblers, owls, hummingbirds, and many other types of birds will all take advantage of clean, fresh bird baths.
+Furthermore, other backyard wildlife such as squirrels, butterflies, and toads may also benefit from a fresh, clean water source.

 02 of 08

-Bird baths come in all shapes, size and price ranges.
+Bird baths come in all shapes, sizes, and price ranges.
 More elaborate, decorative models can be expensive, that's true, but birds don't read price tags.
-Hot, thirsty birds don't mind what color, shape or style the bath is so long as it is a good depth and filled with clean, fresh water.
-Even homemade bird baths or simple, basic concrete bird baths can be good choices without spending a lot of money.
+Hot, thirsty birds don't mind what color, shape, or style the bath is so long as it is a good depth and filled with clean, fresh water.
+Even homemade DIY bird baths or simple, basic concrete bird baths can be good choices without spending a lot of money.
+A pie plate, plant saucer, or similar dish that is just lying around can even become a free bird bath.

 03 of 08